-- "Default format" sets the default archive/compression type, by default last used format is kept - "Favourite formats" allows choosing a selection of user's favourite formats to be displayed in the popup menu on the left of Ok button in archive creation interface, and from context menus for Add and Convert buttons in the tool bar, for a quicker selection. - "Extract" group contains additional file extraction settings - o "Always ignore paths..." directives: ignore paths extracts file(s) to output path not re-creating the directory structure as is in the archive, by default it is on for drag and drop and extract and open with operations.
+- "Default format" sets the default archive/compression type, by default last used format is kept - Try to open archives containing errors (default off) allows to browse archives even if errors are detected, can be useful to handle bogus or corrupted archives - not recommended, for security and stability PeaZip by default does not open such archives - "Favourite formats" allows choosing a selection of user's favourite formats to be displayed in the popup menu on the left of Ok button in archive creation interface, and from context menus for Add and Convert buttons in the tool bar, for a quicker selection. - "Extract" group contains additional file extraction settings - o "Always ignore paths..." directives: ignore paths extracts file(s) to output path not re-creating the directory structure as is in the archive, by default it is on for drag and drop and extract and open with operations.
 It can be fine tuned applying the directive to: - Drag and drop operations - Extract and open with... operations - Extract displayed objects (objects shown in current browsing or search filter) - Extract selected objects o "Remove redundant directory on extraction in new folder" switch (default on) moves extracted content up one folder if unnecessary level of nesting is detected - i.e. if Extract to new folder creates /output/output/content, the switch will move content up one directory, resulting in /output/content.